Martchus/tageditor/README.md

   ```

     - No conversion is done by the tag editor.
 This command assumes that the cover is a JPEG image.
-    - The extraction works for other fields as well.
-For Matroska attachments one needs to use `--attachment`.
+    - The extraction works for other fields like lyrics as well.
+    - For Matroska attachments one needs to use `--attachment`.

 * Displays technical information about all \*.m4a files in the specified directory:
   ```